Private Client blog

 The increased application of ATED has led us here at Roythornes to consider how it might apply to mixed partnerships.
 The question is, if a corporate partner is not entitled to any of the capital profits and losses of the dwelling under the terms of the Partnership Agreement, does the charge apply?

 For the charge to apply, the partnership must have a partner who is a company, with a beneficial interest in the dwelling.
-In my opinion, the difficulty is in how you determine if the company has a beneficial interest and whether we look at capital or income entitlement, or something else.
+In my opinion, the difficulty is in how you determine if the company has a beneficial interest and whether we look at the capital or income entitlement, or something else.
 When we look to other taxes for help, the question is confused further given that the capital gains tax regime (which applies a capital interest test) and stamp duty land tax regime (which is interested in income entitlement) differ in approach.

-One side of the argument is that as partnerships are transparent for tax purposes, we ought to consider the entitlement to capital profits as indicative of a beneficial interest.
+One side of the argument is that as partnerships are transparent for tax purposes, we ought to consider the entitlement to capital profits as indicative of beneficial interest.
 If the corporate partner has no entitlement to capital profits and losses on that residential property then no charge can arise.
 Further, and given that the determination of whether CGT or corporation tax is paid by companies on gains arising from high value residential property is made by reference to ATED , it would be odd to suggest that a charge to capital gains tax could arise without an interest in the capital profits and losses of that property.

 The counter-argument is that ATED is a new tax; and so if the general principles of partnership law should apply, it could be said that each partner has a share in a bundle of rights which comprise his, her or its interest in the partnership, which would include an ‘interest’ in the dwelling.
 This does not explain however how you value that interest.